Coil current peak energy storage

 - Schematic diagram of peak and frequency regulation of energy storage battery

-- Frequency modulation peak regulation and energy storage
+- Industrial and commercial peak and valley energy storage